UBC-CIC/health-platform/webapp/backend/README.md

 #### AWS Account error

 These stacks are deployed using the account you configured under the [dependencies](../README.md#dependencies) step.
 If you encounter an AWS account error while deploying the stack, check that you have configured your account correctly.

+#### CDK Deployment stuck while deploying OpenSearch Domain for HealthPlatformSearchStack

+If CDK deployment appears to be stuck on the deployment of the OpenSearch Domain for the HealthPlatformSearchStack, please continue waiting as this is not any issue with the deployment.
+This is due to the nodes for the OpenSearch Domain taking approximately 20 to 30 minutes to intialize.

 #### VPC Endpoint service does not exist